 Certificate programs are educational programs that do not grant degrees but offer shorter, focused programs in paralegal studies.
 Upon completion of such a program, graduates receive certificates of completion and are then considered certificated paralegals.
 Some certificate programs are open to anyone with a high school degree or equivalent.
 Others require that applicants have previously earned a bachelor’s degree in any subject.
 These programs are called post-baccalaureate certificate programs.

 Although the terms are similar, certificated paralegals are not the same as certified paralegals.
 Certified paralegals have earned a credential from a national paralegal association by successfully completing a national certification exam.
-Requirements for the national exams differ between the three national paralegal organizations and can be found here.
+Requirements for the national exams differ between the three national paralegal organizations.

 Currently there are four exams from which to choose.
 In South Dakota, most paralegals who choose to become nationally certified take NALA’s CLA/CP exam as it is specifically recognized in Rule 97-25.